 Manitoba developed specific and comprehensive certification training for the industry as well as, implemented halon use permits so we could identify and monitor all users of halon in our province.
 MOPIA was actively involved and participated on Environment Canada's Halon Working Group until its demise.
 Since 2001, Mr. Don Thomson, (a former MOPIA President and current board member) has actively participated as the Canadian Representative on the UNEP's Halon Technical Options Committee (HTOC).

 Halons are no longer produced or imported into Canada.
-Certain nations do use halons but their use is quickly diminishing.
+Certain other nations do use halons but their use is quickly diminishing.

-See: https://ozone.unep.org/science/assessment/teap
+See: www.ozone.unep.org/en/assessment-panels/ technology-and-economic-assessment-panel

 MANDATORY RECORD KEEPING